terra-money/docs/docs/develop/sdks/wallet-provider/sign-bytes.md

   );
 }
 ```
-You can find this code used in context [here](https://github.com/terra-money/wallet-provider/blob/main/templates/create-react-app/src/components/SignBytesSample.tsx).
+You can find this code used in context in [Github](https://github.com/terra-money/wallet-provider/blob/main/templates/create-react-app/src/components/SignBytesSample.tsx).

-And a working sandbox example of bytes signing with Terra Station [here](https://codesandbox.io/s/github/terra-money/wallet-provider/tree/main/templates/create-react-app).
+You can view a working sandbox example of bytes signing with Terra Station on [codesandbox.io](https://codesandbox.io/s/github/terra-money/wallet-provider/tree/main/templates/create-react-app).